ellisgl/GeekLab-Conf/docs/JSON.md

 }
 ```

-This base file does not have any sections (but it could).
-The important property is `conf[]`, this tells the loader which INI files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.
+The importan key is `conf`, this tells the loader which JSON files to load up, and this is put in order, since we are merging/combining/replacing stuff from the previous imports.

 Setup your secondary INIs (E.g. webapp.json, dev.json, elllisgl.json, etc...).
 See [/tests/data/json](/tests/data/json) for examples.